 I would write posts – good posts – that were pointless.
 They may have educated my readers, but they contributed nothing to my business.

 I recently wrote a post about good Pinterest headlines.
 I don’t think it was a bad post.
 The information was good.
 But it had zero marketing value for me.
-You know how many of my clients hire me to write Pinterest headlines for them?
+Do you know how many of my clients hire me to write Pinterest headlines for them?
 Zero.
 No one has ever called me to inquire about it.

 That post was a mistake.

-It had nothing to do with my business, services I offer, or problems facing my target market.
+It had nothing to do with my business, the services I offer, or the problems facing my target market.
 The time I spent writing it could have been better spent on following up with prospects, commenting on other blogs, or curating a post of actual interest to my readers.

 Or I could have taken a nap.
 If I had, the result would have been the same.

 Do I know how to write a good Pinterest headline?
 I do.
 Is that information relevant to my audience?
 Nope.
 They’re not using Pinterest as a marketing channel.
 It was pointless for me to post about it.